ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 }
 ```

-Since we now have all the basic tools to create our own test fixtures, let us rewrite the above tests by using a fixture.
+Since we now have all the basic tools to create our own test fixtures, let us rewrite the above tests using a fixture.
 The code is present in this [2_employeetest.cpp](../code/Chapter3/2_employeetest.cpp).
 For reference, the tests are shown in the cell below.

 ```cpp
 // Create a test fixture.